-The important thing to know
+The most important thing to know

-I buried each one
+is that I buried each parakeet

-under a tiny-bird tombstone.
+under a tiny tombstone.

-tapped through ornate gates adored with filigree
+tap through ornate gates adored with filigree

 to visit my dead.

-I made myself comfortable
+I make myself comfortable

 but parakeets are gullible, full